 This Le Corsaire was staged by Anna-Marie Holmes, who has staged versions for Boston Ballet and American Ballet Theatre.
 It offers an exciting opportunity for the male company members to show their most bravura dancing, with the pirates performing multiple barrel turns and big jumps.

 Vadim Muntagirov flew across the stage in flashy solos, defying gravity with awe-inspiring leaps and razor-sharp turns.
-His exquisite partnering with Alina made for ridiculously perfect pas de deux moments.
+Elsewhere, his partnering with Alina was exquisite.

 It might not have been the Royal Opera House, but when Alina graced the stage of Milton Keynes Theatre, the global star was welcomed with a fervour that only goes to emphasise the need to keep making ballet accessible.
 The UK dance scene does not begin and end in Covent Garden.

 Alina makes even the greatest technical feats look effortless and her incredibly high leg extensions simply got higher as the evening progressed.
 Elsewhere, Junor Souza as Conrad’s slave, Ali, was irresistibly watchable.
 Indeed, the production has many interesting secondary roles and lots of stand-out pas de deux moments, rather than the narrow focus on a leading couple often seen in the classics.

 Le Corsaire is a real Hollywood blockbuster of a ballet.
 Large-scale design elements give the whole production a cinematic edge, and designer Bob Ringwood’s opulent costumes and sets completely capture the Eastern theme.

 Ballet regulars and newcomers alike will be enchanted by English National Ballet’s entertaining tale of captive maidens, rich sultans, plucky pirates, kidnap, romance and conspiracy; told through exhilarating dance and set to a magnificent score.